arthur-plazanet/unholy-design-tokens/ANALOGY_HOUSE.md

 These parts are reusable, consistent, and easier to understand.

-> [!NOTE]
-> Now any builder don't need to know which materials a wall might use.
-> They just use "this wall"

 ## 🚪 Step 3 — You want to create rooms with purpose

 Now that you have standard parts, you want to create rooms with specific purposes: